sim-pez/ClothesManipulator/README.md

-# disentagledFeaturesExtractor
-A program to extract disentangled features from images
+A program to extract disentangled features from images using [this](https://github.com/amzn/fashion-attribute-disentanglement)